 - Damage to roof cover including tears and abrasion.

-- Damage to PV arrays including panels, connecters and ballast.
+- Damage to solar panel arrays including panels, connecters and ballast.

 - Loose or disconnected conduit, wiring or electrical connections.